Cash Home Buyers and Other Kinds of Property Buyers You’ll Encounter as a Homeowner in San Diego

 The concept of a cash home buyer is becoming more and more common in a city with heavy investor activity, like our sweet San Diego.
 But, cash buyers don’t come out just to buy distressed properties.
 There are cash buyers out there placing offers on all kinds of properties.
 But, who are these people?
 How do they have the cash to purchase your home?
 In some cases, yes, these cash home buyers are institutional investors or companies who seek properties as a part of their business and to grow their portfolio (or to fix and sell for a profit).
 In other cases, the cash home buyer you received an offer from is a normal person who has a larger cash reserve than others.
-This includes baby boomers, wealthy families buying a vacation home for the family, or empty nesters who profited on the sale of their previous, larger home.
+This includes baby boomers, wealthy families buying a vacation home for the family, or empty nesters who profited from the sale of their previous, larger home.
 Right now, homes sold to cash buyers in San Diego account for about 30% of all transactions recorded each year.

 Typical Home Buyer Categories: